GerritCodeReview/plugins_code-owners/resources/Documentation/user-guide.md

 Who is a code owner of a path is controlled via [code owner config files](#codeOwnerConfigFiles) (e.g. `OWNERS` files).

+**NOTE:** Being a code owner doesn't grant the user permissions to approve changes, but permissions to vote on the label that is required as a [code owner approval](#codeOwnerApproval) must be configured separately.
+This means it's possible that a user is a code owner, but misses permissions to apply code owner approvals.

 ## <a id="whyCodeOwners">Why should code owners be used?

 Code owners are gatekeepers before a change is submitted, they enforce standards